2 Helpful / 3 Not

 Pros: This course has a good mix of holes that require different kinds of throws.
 The low hanging trees require low, accurate, hard throws.
 There are few long holes in the open that you can rip.
 Another nice feature are the subtle elevation changes on some of the holes.
 This course is nice and shady for hot summer days and there are lots of trees to block the wind on windy days.
 There aren't usually too many throwers at once on the course, so traffic is not bad.
 No water hazards...at least not that you can't get your disc back from pretty easily.
 Hole 17 has the only water hazard during the dry summer behind the basket.
 This is a course that you do not have to worry about losing discs on.
 This is more of a technical course with a few holes that require tight throws through the trees and low shots.
 There are a lot of intricacies to this course to discover.
 It seems like I discover something new about a hole each time I go out.
 A few of the more challenging holes are holes 1, 3, 9 in the B position, 10 long, 12 and 17.
 Hole 15, originally titled "The Fortress", is my favorite at this course.
 It is a down hill, long drive, to a basket that is guarded by a wall of trees...and the new circular tee box is a nice addition.

 A few OBs and mandos make the course extra challenging.
 There are benches and trash cans by some of the holes.
 All 18 holes now have concrete tee boxes.
 Several of the holes have multiple tee boxes and 2 pin positions.
 There are restrooms by the ballfields by hole one's tee box.
-There is a practice basket by the teebox for hole 1.
+There is a practice basket by the teebox for hole 1 and also by the long tee for hole 10.
 Pretty well secluded park where you will not be bothered by non-disc golfers much.

 Cons: This course is difficult to navigate your first time out!
 Print a map drom DGCR before you go or find someone out there that can tell you how the course plays out.
 A course map is posted by hole 1 and hole 9 so you can always take a picture on your phone and have that with you when you play.
 Most players that you find out there will be eager to help out if you have trouble finding your way around.
 Some of the fairways run a little close to each other for comfort, but as stated before, the course is rarely very crowded, making it a non-issue.
 Also, the mandatories help with this issue as well.
 When the grass is high, the course is not nearly as enjoyable as when it is cut.
 The course is in need of a few more trash cans by the tee boxes.
 The course sits in a low-lying area and when it is windy, it tends to swirl a lot rather than just blowing in one direction.